lanceoribello/GameCenter/Phase2/GameCenter/app/TEAM.md

 Save point functionality added to Snake.

 ## November 28, 2018
-Need to do:
-Finish testing
-Go into more detail here on design decisions (from phase 1 feedback) Docstring updates
+Go into more detail here on design decisions (from phase 1 feedback).
+Docstring updates.
-Write instructions on application usage on README Write WALKTHROUGH.pdf
+Write instructions on application usage on README.
-Delete this list
+Write WALKTHROUGH.pdf.

+## Novmember 29, 2018
+Finish testing.
+List contributions of each team member.
+Complete WALKTHROUGH.pdf.
+C'est fini!